easy-chef/easy-chef.github.io/index.md

 #### List Recipes

 This page lists out all the recipes created by the user that is currently log in.
-In other words, you are able to easily access your own created recipes.
+In other words, you are able to easily access your own created recipes as well as edit them by clicking "Edit" at the bottom of each recipe.
+Simiarly to the search page, clicking on a recipe name will direct you to the individual recipe page.

 ![](images/M3_listrecipe.png)